Home

 It may not be Paris or London, but a Milwaukee weekend is a fun getaway with your sisters or girlfriends - it's great at any time of year, but especially in the summer.

 There are festivals almost every week, celebrating all of the cultures that make up this city (and the U.S.).
-The largest music festival in the world is held here every year, and every 5 years Harley Davidson celebrates an anniversary (and 2008 was one of those years!).
+The largest music festival in the world is held here every year, and every 5 years Harley Davidson celebrates an anniversary.

 A Milwaukee weekend can include the festivals, sports, art and craft fairs, theater and dance, museums - all the things women love to do!